 Growing up I was fortunate enough to enjoy foreign holidays.
 Nothing too exotic, but plenty of sun and ice-cream.
 And for many years I thought that’s what travelling was all about.
 I was a self-confessed ‘creature comforts’ kind of girl, who required a decent bed, lots of relaxation and good food, and would still end up more often than not missing home!
 But as I grew up changes slowly happened…

-Then the effects of living and working in London started to take their toll.
-The city is chaotic.
-As our friends grew up and started having families we turned to travel.
-We took our first ‘extended’ escapades together in The Americas back in 2012, and from then I became hooked.
+Firstly I met a boy.
+He was already a worldly backpacker who began guiding me out of my comfort zone.
+He became my travel partner in crime.
+And later my husband.
+At the same time, the effects of living and working in London started taking their toll.
+The city is chaotic, and life all began to fell very routine.
+As our friends grew up and started having families we increasingly turned to travel for stimulation.
+We took our first ‘extended’ escapades together in The Americas back in 2012, and afterwards I became hooked.
 It gave me increased confidence to explore, and to seek out independent outdoor-based adventures away from the crowds.

-To wake up and feel a sense of wonder.
-A feeling that anything could happen.
+To wake up and feel a sense of wonder, a feeling that anything could happen.
 That’s what I crave.